“How long did it take you to write the book?” I often get asked.

 I might have scoped a few places out ahead of time before leading my family out on yet another crazy adventure.
 But in those cases, I found that the guidebook entries that began to take shape in my mind became worthless as soon as I brought in the experts.

-My daughter and younger son didn’t care about the grandeur of the Capitol building or the sleek, pedestalled Texas heroes that lined the halls.
+My daughter and younger son didn’t care about the grandeur of the Capitol building or the sleek, Texas heroes on pedestals that lined the halls.
 They were enthralled by the floor tiles, chasing the marble patterns down wooden staircases, into secret chambers and to elevators that led them back outside.
 On the lawn, they danced with the bronze sculptures of children and gave them high fives.